miloszkowal/seshat/README.md

 ## Introduction

-I got tired of goodreads and how a) poor their interface was, b) how every book was three stars because of the amount of people (and bots) on the platform, and c) how it was tied to Amazon, and thus probbaly harvesting a bunch of info on me for the purposes of selling me stuff.
+I got tired of goodreads and how a) poor their interface was, b) how every book was three stars because of the amount of people (and bots) on the platform, and c) how it was tied to Amazon, and thus probabaly harvesting a bunch of info on me for the purposes of selling me stuff.

 So I designed to take matters into my own hands after other competitors proved lacking in functionality.
-So welcome to Seshat.
+Welcome to Seshat.

 ## What's in a Name?